CPA’s Legislative Advocacy Fellow

 -

 Attend weekly CPA legislative committee meetings.
+Weekly during the Legislative session and biweekly in the off months.

 -

-Write up weekly legislative briefs to go out to members.
+Write up legislative briefs to go out to members as needed. Â

 -